Extreme Cold Weather Clothing - Antarctic Wear

 Goggles in colder weather or in conditions of blowing snow to prevent snow from getting in the eyes and to cover the top part of the face.

-Accessories are vital, boots, gloves, head and eyewear for Antarctica coldest weather, the gloves and boots required become quite so limiting what can be achieved.
+Accessories for the extremities are vital, boots, gloves, head and eyewear for Antarctica coldest weather, the gloves and boots required become quite so limiting what can be achieved.

 When fully dressed for extreme cold, there should be no cold-spots, there should be no way you can move around (fairly normally) and expose flesh or just a single layer at the wrists, neck or midriff.
 The outer layer should be just that, the outer layer at ALL times, don't try to use an inner jacket/layer as the outside one, you'll be far too cold by the time you realise it's not working very well.
 With goggles on and a good hood drawn about the face and a balaclava, it is possible to have no exposed flesh at all.

 Also important is to be able to vary the clothing easily, draw-cords and "pit-zips" (zips in the armpit of the shell layer) can allow for ventilation when loosened / opened or insulation when pulled close, hoods, balaclavas and hats can be added or removed according to changing weather and activity.

 Generally Antarctic gear appears rather too big when seen in isolation.
-Sleeves are long, shirt / jacket / sweater "tails" are long, boots and mittens are long and hoods are large.
+Sleeves are long, shirt / jacket / sweater "tails" are long, boots are chunky, mittens are long and hoods are large.
 Over trousers / pants in particular seem vast as they are designed to be put on when outdoors if the weather gets particularly bad.
 In such conditions, you can't sit down and calmly take your boots off first.
 The outer layers quickly go over everything underneath and then zip / draw / tie, closer to the body to keep the heat in.